SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/pattern_search.rst

 Pattern Search
 ==============

-Pattern Search explores using a structured geometric pattern around the current position.
-It's a deterministic, derivative-free optimization method that systematically probes directions without randomness.
+Pattern Search evaluates a set of ``n_positions`` points arranged in a symmetric pattern (typically axis-aligned) around the current position.
+If any pattern point improves on the current value, the algorithm moves to the best one.
+If no improvement is found, the pattern size is contracted by a ``reduction`` factor and the probing is repeated at finer resolution.
+This process is entirely
+deterministic: given the same starting point and parameters, it produces identical results.

 .. grid:: 2